What Is Melasma?

 Melasma is the darkish brown pigmentation that occurs on the forehead, cheeks, upper lip and chin symmetrically on both sides of the face.
-It occurs exclusively in females and rarely in men.
+It occurs almost exclusively in females and rarely in men.
 It is most commonly seen in women when associated with pregnancy, use of birth control pills and/or hormone replacement therapy.
-For these reasons, it is believed to be associated with the female hormones.
-It occurs most commonly in women with darker coloring to their skin such as Hispanics, Asians, Middle Easterners, Eastern Europeans and so on.
-Along with the darker skin, when these women expose themselves to sunlight then the excess melanin is formed in the skin.
+Because of this, it is believed to be associated with female hormones.
+It occurs more frequently in women with darker skin tones.

-Although the exact mechanism is not known, melasma usually accompanies the use of hormones, or other sun sensitizing medications, along with exposure to the sun.
-Melasma will usually be seen the most at the end of the summer after usual exposure to the sun and will decrease in the winter.
+Although the exact cause is not known, melasma usually accompanies the use of hormones, or other sun sensitizing medications as well as exposure to the sun.
+It will usually be seen at the end of summer after the most exposure to the sun and decrease in the winter.

-Superficial melasma, that discoloration which is limited to the epidermis of the skin, which may be formed during pregnancy (also called chloasma) will often resolve a few weeks after delivery.
-Deeper melasma, that discoloration which is in the dermis portion of the skin, may last for months or even years and is very difficult to clear.
+Superficial melasma, the discoloration that is limited to the epidermis of the skin, may be formed during pregnancy (also called chloasma) will often resolve a few weeks after delivery.
+Deeper melasma, the discoloration in the dermis of the skin, may last for months or even years and is very difficult to clear.

-Other treatments include chemical applications such as hydroquinone with retinoids, azeleic acid and kojic acid all of which can be purchased or prescribed by Dr Prasad.
+Other treatments include chemical applications such as hydroquinone with retinoids, azelaic acid and kojic acid, all of which can be purchased or prescribed at Laser Esthetica.

-We also use a series of chemical peels – lactic acid and/or glycolic peels which help with decreasing.
+We also use a series of chemical peels – lactic acid and/or glycolic peels which help with decreasing darkness.

-IPL or Fotofacial treatments can be helpful for a few patients especially if they have superficial melasma.
-In general, lasers are not the first choice to treat melasma.
+IPL or Fotofacial treatments may be helpful, especially for patients with superficial melasma.
+However, generally lasers are not the first choice to treat melasma.

-The best way to understand the most effective treatment for you is to come in for a personalized consultation with Dr. Prasad to discuss the discoloration of your skin.
-We recommend calling our office today.
-Call (916) 333-6993.
+The best way to find the most effective treatment for you is to come in for a personalized consultation to discuss the discoloration of your skin.
+Call our office today at (916) 783-0580.